Ram Lab

 - Boaz's paper on the evolution of self-replicating artificial neural networks is now published at PLOS Computational Biology.

-- New paper suggests that aneuploidy can be an evolutionary diversion on the path to adaptation, now published in Molecular Biology and Evolution.
+- A new paper suggests that aneuploidy can be an evolutionary diversion on the path to adaptation, now published in Molecular Biology and Evolution.
 The research was performed by Ilia and Martin, with help from Selmecki, Pilpel, and Yona labs.

-- Read Yoav's journal club on the evolution of modifier genes, now available at Nature Reviews Genetics.
+- Read Yoav's journal club on the evolution of modifier genes, now published at Nature Reviews Genetics.

 - We say goodbye to Remus and congratulate him on his future adventures in research!